ydaniels/drf-django-flexible-subscriptions/README.rst

     #no_multiple_subscription prevents user from being subscribed to more than one plan at time previous plan will be removed

-    #After successful user payment you can activate_subscription by using subscription above from setup or
+    #After successful user payment you can activate_subscription by using subscription above or

     subscription = UserSubscription.objects.get(user=request.user)

-    #or for user with multiple active subscription when no_multipe_sub=False
+    #or for user with multiple active subscription when no_multiple_subscription=False

     subscription = UserSubscription.objects.get(user=request.user, cost=cost)

-    subscription.activate() #Activate  subscription and user is added to the group on subscription plan
+    subscription.activate() #Activate  subscription and user is added to the group on subscription plan which can use for your views and general       #django permissions

+    if user_subscripton.plan_cost.plan.can_send_message: #or Access json feature list of a subscription plan send_message()

     #deactivate subscription.
 User is removed from Group on subscription

     subscription.deactivate()

-    #You can also record transaction
+    #You can also record transaction or swap out BaseSubscriptionTransaction in base_models.py to implement or link with a payment model

+    class SubscriptionTransaction(BaseSubscriptionTransaction):
+         cryptocurrency_payments = GenericRelation(CryptoCurrencyPayment)
+         paypal_id = models.OneToOneField(PayPalModel)
+         stripe_id = models.OneToOneField(StripeModel)

     subscription.record_transaction()

+    #Lastly override notifications in notification.py to send emails to user regarding their payment and subscription

 Testing